amondar-libs/repository-pattern/README.md

 $repo = new UserRepository();

 $user = $repo->transaction->forUpdate(1, function(User $user, UserRepository $repository){
-    // do Some logic under SELECT FRO UPDATE lock.
+    // do Some logic under SELECT FOR UPDATE lock.
 });
 ```